Search

 An 800MW Californian gas plant, commissioned in 2008, was recently demolished to make way for a 680MW, four-hour battery storage system, which will charge up on excess solar power during the day and feed back into the grid when demand and prices are high.

-It referenced EIA data showing that through 2024, wind, solar and batteries will account for 94% of all new electrical capacity in the US.
+Through 2024, wind, solar and batteries will account for 94% of all new electrical capacity in the US, the EIA says.
 Nuclear will comprise another 2% of total additions.

 “While there is still plenty of existing fossil fuel capacity across the US, this increase in new capacity from battery storage is an important milestone toward a fully clean power grid,” the Council of Economic Advisers says.